"Do Not Misunderstand Me"

 "Do Not Misunderstand Me": The Collected Radical Addresses to the Unity Congregation (1888-1891)

 Price: $45.00 (pbk.)
-ISBN: 9781642510560 7X10; 815 p.
-Publication date: August 27, 2024 Forthcoming |
+ISBN: 9781642510560 7X10; 833 p.
+Now Available! |

-These addresses were originally given to Pentecost's Unity Congregation, which he started in 1887 after breaking with mainstream Christian denominations.
-The text of the addresses were subsequently published in Pentecost's journal, Twentieth Century, and are collected here for the first time.
-They concern social justice issues which are as pertinent today as they were in Pentecost's time: poverty, income inequality, the death penalty, education, and more.
-These addresses stand as important artifacts expressing the philosophies behind many of the radical reform movements of the late 19th-century, while still holding meaning for our current time.
+"This remarkable collection is both a labor of love and a much-needed contribution to the resurgence of forgotten American radical voices." -- Tom Goyens, author of Beer and Revolution: The German Anarchist Movement in New York City, 1880-1914 These politically and socially radical addresses were originally given to Pentecost's Unity Congregation, which he started in late 1887 after breaking with mainstream Christian denominations.
+The texts of the addresses were subsequently published in Pentecost's journal, Twentieth Century, and are collected here for the first time.
+They concern social justice issues which are as pertinent today as they were in Pentecost's time: poverty, income inequality, the death penalty, education, child labor, women's rights, and more.
+These addresses stand as important artifacts expressing the philosophies behind many of the radical reform movements of the late 19th century, while still holding meaning for our current time.
 An introductory essay and extensive footnotes from editor Robert P. Helms add important context for these addresses.
+Hugh Owen Pentecost (1848-1907) was an American minister, lawyer, and publisher.
+He espoused the single-tax theories of economist and social reformer Henry George, and was associated with socialist and anarchist political philosophies.
+While little known today, Pentecost was a well-known and controversial figure during his lifetime.
+Robert P. Helms, editor, is an independent historian based in Philadelphia.
+He has previously edited and annotated the memoirs of Philadelphia anarchist Chaim Weinberg (Forty Years in the Struggle; Litwin Books, 2009) and edited Guinea Pig Zero: An Anthology of the Journal for Human Research Subjects (Garrett County Press, 2005).
+He also edits the Guinea Pig Zero and Dead Anarchists websites. |

-History Titles from FEP:
+Other History Titles

-Jeremiah Hacker: Journalist, Anarchist, Abolitionist by Rebecca M. Pritchard A Nurse's Story: Medical Missionary in Korea and Siberia, 1915-1920 by Delia Battles Lewis |
+from FEP: Jeremiah Hacker: Journalist, Anarchist, Abolitionist by Rebecca M. Pritchard A Nurse's Story: Medical Missionary in Korea and Siberia, 1915-1920 by Delia Battles Lewis |